TedOctaviusGreene/jesusrest/articles/The-Danger-of-Putting-Faith-in-Your-Own-Obedience.md

 ## The False Security of Obedience

-The Churches of God often speak of “qualifying” for the Kingdom by obedience.
+The legalists (modern day Pharisees) often speak of “qualifying” for the Kingdom by obedience.
 But Scripture warns that putting trust in our obedience is deadly.

 - *“By the works of the law no flesh shall be justified.”* (Gal 2:16)
 - *“For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.’”* (Gal 3:10)